 Think of it like charging your phone—you can plug it into a slow USB port on a computer or use a fast-charging wall adapter.
 Both get the job done, but one is much quicker.
 Let’s break down the differences to help you decide which option is the best match for your lifestyle and vehicle.

-Level 1 Chargers: The Basics
+Level 1 Chargers: The Simple Plug-In Option

 A Level 1 charger is the most basic way to charge your EV at home.
 It uses a standard 120-volt wall outlet, the same kind you use to plug in a lamp or a laptop.
 Most electric vehicles come with a Level 1 charging cord, so you might not need to buy any extra equipment.
 This type of charger adds about 3 to 5 miles of range per hour of charging.